mattwparas/steel/docs/src/builtins/steel_base.md

 1 │ (third '())
 │  ^^^^^^ third: index out of bounds - list did not have an element in the second position: []
 ```
+### **time/sleep-ms**
+Sleeps the thread for a given number of milliseconds.

+(time/sleep-ms ms)

+* ms : int?
 ### **to-string**
-Concatenatives all of the inputs to their string representation, separated by spaces.
+Concatenates all of the inputs to their string representation, separated by spaces.

 (to-string xs ...)